-There are many factors to consider when you buy a new furnace:
+There are many things to consider when you purchase a new replacement furnace:

 - Do you have anyone in the home with respiratory ailments?